glennj/exercism-cli-fish-wrapper/README.md

 * `mentoring queue`
     - show your current mentoring queue, sorted by age
-    - option `-c|--count` shows only the count of requests by track
 * `mentoring inbox`
     - list the discussions in your mentoring workspace
-    - options:
-        - `--inbox` shows the discussions awaiting you, the mentor
-        - `--student` shows discussions awaiting them
-        - `--finished` shows finished discussions
-        - `-o|--order` specifies the sort order: recent, oldest, student, exercise
-        - `-c|--count` shows only the count by status
-        - `-p|--pages` max number of pages to fetch (default 5)
 * `mentoring discussion`
     - display the posts of the discussion
     - it is necessary to call `mentoring inbox` first
-    - options: one of these is required:
-        - `-u|--uuid` to provide a uuid from the `inbox` output
-        - `-i|--index` to provide an index number

 ### track development